sonus21/rqueue/docs/message-handling/message-handling.md

 ## Message Multicasting

-Multiple listeners can be attached with any queue, when more than one message consumers are working for the same queue then one of them must be designed as primary.
-Retry and every other things works on the primary listener, other listener would be called when a message is received.
-For example three listeners `L1`, `L2` and `L3` are registered to queue `user-queue` then either `L1`, `L2` or `L3` must be a primary listener.
-Designating primary listener means if execution of primary listener fails then this will be retried and will call other listeners as well, so it can lead to duplicate message for some listener due to failure in the primary listener.
-In this example let's assume `L2` is primary listener and a message `UserEvent1` was dequeued from queue `user-queue` than it will call `L1`, `L3` and  `L2` with the `UserEvent1` arguments.
-If execution of `L2` fails for some reason than on next retry it will call `L1`, `L3` as well even though `L1` and `L3` might have successfully consumed the event.
+When multiple listeners are attached to the same queue, it's essential to designate one as the primary listener.
+This primary listener handles retries and other operations related to message processing.
+Secondary listeners are invoked alongside the primary listener whenever a message is received.
+For example, if three listeners (`L1`, `L2`, and `L3`) are registered for the `user-queue`, one of them must be designated as primary.

+Designating a primary listener means that if the primary listener (`L2`, in this example) encounters a processing failure, it retries the message.
+During retries, all listeners (`L1`, `L3`, and `L2`) might be called again with the same message (`UserEvent1`), potentially leading to duplicate processing for some listeners (`L1` and `L3`), even if they successfully processed the event initially.

 ## Configuration